Mueller Vacuum Sealer Review

-|Pros||Powerful suction pump, gentle on food, manageable size and weight||Integrated bag roll and cutter, limited overheating issues, auxiliary suction hose, excellent price||Tender with delicate foods, solid value||Good with delicate foods, fairly good value||Good price|
+|Pros||Powerful suction pump, gentle on food, manageable size and weight, great price||Integrated bag roll and cutter, limited overheating issues, auxiliary suction hose, excellent price||Tender with delicate foods, solid value||Good with delicate foods, fairly good value||Good price|

-|Cons||Narrow seal, overheats quickly, touchy touch screen||No drip tray, So-so suction power||Can't seal a ton of bags successively, slow vacuuming/sealing action||Not the most convenient, average sealing performance|
+|Cons||Narrow seal, overheats quickly, finicky touch screen||No drip tray, so-so suction power||Can't seal a ton of bags successively, slow vacuuming/sealing action||Not the most convenient, average sealing performance||Subpar sealing performance|

 |Sealing Performance (40%)|